-Greg Doss CPC Updates ORD D1a 1 would cause the Commission to have more than 11 general members, instead that position is 2 eliminated.
-3 C. Appointment packets do not need to use position numbers except as necessary to 4 specify whether the appointment is to replace a member whose term has ended.
-5 D. Once the Commission is reduced to no more than 11 general members: 6 1.
-If an appointing authority is responsible for appointing more than five 7 Commissioners overall and another appointing authority is responsible for appointing fewer than 8 five, the next general member position appointment or reappointment under the former's 9 responsibility will transfer to the latter's responsibility.
-This process shall be repeated as 10 necessary until each appointing authority has five active members, pursuant to Seattle Municipal 11 Code subsection 3.29.350.A as amended by this ordinance.
-12 2.
-Appointing authorities may create short or long terms as necessary until terms 13 are staggered pursuant to Seattle Municipal Code subsection 3.29.350.C as amended by this 14 ordinance.
-15 Section 7.
-Section 3.29.360 of the Seattle Municipal Code, enacted by Ordinance 125315, 16 is amended as follows: 17 3.29.360 Community Police Commission - Authority and responsibility 18 CPC shall have the authority and responsibility to: 19 20 B. ((Assign at least one Commissioner to represent each Council district.))
-Each 21 Commissioner ((representing a Council district)) shall: ((live, work, or)) have significant 22 professional or civic ties in ((that district)) Seattle; demonstrate a deep understanding of 23 neighborhood -level issues; actively engage ((the people within the Council district)) with the
+- A. As of the effective date of this ordinance, all vacant positions are eliminated. - B. As amended by this ordinance, Seattle Municipal Code subsection 3.29.350.A creates a Commission with four members who have specialized qualifications under Seattle Municipal Code subsection 3.29.340.D and 11 general members.
+If a position becomes vacant because a member is not reappointed, and filling it would cause the Commission to have more than 11 general members, instead that position is eliminated. - C. Appointment packets do not need to use position numbers except as necessary to specify whether the appointment is to replace a member whose term has ended. - D. Once the Commission is reduced to no more than 11 general members: - 1.
+If an appointing authority is responsible for appointing more than five Commissioners overall and another appointing authority is responsible for appointing fewer than five, the next general member position appointment or reappointment under the former's responsibility will transfer to the latter's responsibility.
+This process shall be repeated as necessary until each appointing authority has five active members, pursuant to Seattle Municipal Code subsection 3.29.350.A as amended by this ordinance. - 2.
+Appointing authorities may create short or long terms as necessary until terms are staggered pursuant to Seattle Municipal Code subsection 3.29.350.C as amended by this ordinance. - Section 7.
+Section 3.29.360 of the Seattle Municipal Code, enacted by Ordinance 125315, is amended as follows:

+3.29.360 Community Police Commission - Authority and responsibility

+CPC shall have the following authority and ((responsibility to)) responsibilities:

-Greg Doss CPC Updates ORD D1a 1 community on a regular basis; and regularly report back to CPC on community ((issues on)) and 2 law enforcement ((in the Council district)) issues in Seattle.
-3 4 Section 8.
-Section 3.29.400 of the Seattle Municipal Code, enacted by Ordinance 125315 5 is amended as follows: 6 3.29.400 Reporting of potential misconduct and police accountability issues 7 8 B. The Inspector General and CPC ((Co-Chairs)) Executive Director, or their designees, 9 shall present a mid-year report to the public safety committee on the status of recommendations 10 issued by OPA, OIG, and CPC, including those which involve the City's budget, state legislative 11 agenda, and collective bargaining agenda.
-The report shall include whether follow-through was 12 timely and effectively addressed needed improvements.
-The Chief and OPA Director, or their 13 designees, shall participate in the presentation, as well as a Mayor's Office representative as 14 appropriate.
-15 16 Section 9.
-Ordinance 124543, relating to Community Police Commission stipends, is 17 repealed.
+B. ((Assign at least one Commissioner to represent each Council district.))
+Each Commissioner (( representing a Council district)) shall: ((live, work, or)) have significant professional or civic ties in ((that district)) Seattle; demonstrate a deep understanding of neighborhood-level issues; actively engage ((the people within the Council district)) with the community on a regular basis; and regularly report back to CPC on community ((issues on)) and law enforcement ((in the Council district)) issues in Seattle.

+Section 8.
+Section 3.29.400 of the Seattle Municipal Code, enacted by Ordinance 125315, is amended as follows:

+3.29.400 Reporting of potential misconduct and police accountability issues

+B. The Inspector General and CPC ((Co-Chairs)) Executive Director, or their designees, shall present a mid-year report to the City Council's public safety committee on the status of recommendations issued by OPA, OIG, and CPC, including those which involve the City's budget, state legislative agenda, and collective bargaining agenda.
+The report shall include whether follow-through was timely and effectively addressed needed improvements.
+The Chief and OPA Director, or their designees, shall participate in the presentation, as well as a Mayor's Office representative as appropriate.